javierclavijo/TandemCloneBackend/devlog.md

 `09/03/2022`

 Yesterday I started implementing the channel membership controllers, although I was unable to actually get them to work --not that there's any problem, just that I didn't have the time.

-I'll try to
+Edit: I was able to fix it without too much effort.
+I've also refactored ChannelMembershipSerializer and UserMembershipSerializer to inherit from MemberSerializer, only changing representation.